You might have seen professional chess games in which the chess players resign. But do you know how to resign in chess? Here’s how you should resign:

 - First GM Vladislav Artemiev analyzes the situation and decides that he should resign

 - So first he stops the clock

-- Then extends his hands towards his opponent (GM Magus Carlsen)
+- Then extends his hands toward his opponent (GM Magus Carlsen)

 - Also with making eye contact and slightly nodding his head with a sense of approval

 - Then keeps the kings in the middle and arranges other chess pieces on the board.

 - Finally signs the scoresheet.

 This is how the grandmasters resign.
 You can consider this as a standard example because I think this is the best and the most polite way to resign in chess.

 To cross-check the whole process and you can again watch the video (I have already set the video from the point where he resigns so don’t worry).

 Also Read: How To Become A Chess Grandmaster?